thewind1984/jquery-uat/README.md

 whether document contains element selected by `selector` or not
 * `.sourceContains (string selector, string content, boolean expected)`
 whether element selected by `selector` contains `content` or not
+* `.sourceEqualsTo (string selector, string content, boolean expected)`
+whether element selected by `selector` has exactly the same HTML content as `content` or not
 * `.hasCookie (string: cookieName, boolean: expected)`
 whether document has cookie with `cookieName` or not
 * `.cookieValue (string cookieName, string cookieValue, boolean expected)`